andreamad8/QDREN/README.md

 -   **QDREN + WIND**: our proposed model using window-based input

-Then we also compare our results with: Max Freq., Frame-semantic model, Word distance, Standford Attentive Reader (AR), LSTM reader (LSTM), Attentive Reader, End To End Memory Network (MemN2N), and Attention Over Attention (AoA).
-All the results have been take from the original articles where they were firstly presented.
+Then we also compare our results with Max Freq., Frame-semantic model, Word distance, Standford Attentive Reader (AR), LSTM reader (LSTM), Attentive Reader, End To End Memory Network (MemN2N), and Attention Over Attention (AoA).
+All the results have been taken from the original articles where they were first presented.

 |              | **REN+SENT** |   **REN+WIND**  | **QDREN+SENT** | **QDREN+WIND** |
 |-------------:|:------------:|:---------------:|:--------------:|:--------------:|